ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 | ***!!!!!
 DO NOT use accounts and private keys that hold valuable assets in this config file!
 This file is NOT protected in any way.
 Putting sensitive private keys here might lead to exposing them in the clear and can cause the loss of funds on the related account if someone can steal them.
 ALWAYS use test accounts!***|

 ## 🌱 ContractRegistry
+The contract registry is your personal library of contracts you have interacted with when using `ethpwn`.
-Whenever you interact with a deployed contract either by a) deploying a new contract, or b) interacting with an existing contract, `ethpwn` will store the address of the contract and its corresponding metadata from the compilation in the global `ContractRegistry` object, which can be accessed via `contract_registry()`.
+Specifically, wheneaver you compile and deploy a smart contract yourself, or, you interact with a verified contract on-chain (if you have a valid Etherscan API configured), `ethpwn` will store the address of the contract and its corresponding metadata in a global `ContractRegistry` object, which can be accessed via `contract_registry()`.

 The contract registry is stored locally on your machine in `~/.config/ethpwn/contract_registry/` by default and will be loaded every time you use `ethpwn`.

-This allows you to, e.g., register a contract address with a name and its source code via the commandline, and then use this information in your interaction scripts without having to recompile and/or re-register the contract addresses.
-Furthermore, whenever you deploy a contract using `ethpwn`, it will similarly remember everything about the contract, including its address, source code, and storage layout, and store it in the contract registry.

-This architecture allows most interaction scripts to focus fully on the logic of the interaction, and not on the boilerplate of compiling the contract, retrieving the ABI, storage_layout, source code, etc.

-The example in the [tutorial](#tutorial) below illustrates this by retrieving the `ContractInstance` for the uniswap router contract from the contract registry, and then using it to interact with the contract without having to specify the address, ABI, storage layout, or source code of the contract.
+The example in the [tutorial](#tutorial) below illustrates this by retrieving a contract instance for the UniswapRouter contract from the contract registry, and then using it to interact with the contract without having to specify the address, ABI, storage layout, or source code of the contract.

 ### Etherscan Verified Source Code
-To make the code registry feature even more useful, `ethpwn` can fetch available verified source code for contracts from Etherscan's source-code verification API if you have an API key.
+As mentioned earlier, `ethpwn` can fetch available verified source code for contracts from Etherscan if you have a working API key.
 This allows you to transparently retrieve the metadata for these contracts without needing to explicitly compile them yourself.
 The target contract is automatically compiled and added to the contract registry for you.

 To use this feature, set the `ETHERSCAN_API_KEY` environment variable to your etherscan API key, or add it to your `ethpwn` configuration file.